karanjaE/todos_graphql-api/ARTICLE.md

  rails g model todo_list title:string
  ```

  The command should generate a migration file, a model file and spec file.
-I case the spec file is not automatically generated, run:
+In case the spec file is not automatically generated, run:
  ```bash
  rails g rspec:model todo_list
  ```